 As discussed in Note 1 to the financial statements, the accompanying financial statements present the balance sheet and the changes in fund balance of the Property Appraiser.
-These financial statements do not purport to, and do not present fairly the financial position of Broward County, Florida, as of September 30, 2022, and the changes in financial position and cash flows, where applicable for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+These financial statements do not purport to, and do not present fairly the financial position of Broward County, Florida, as of September 30, 2023, and the changes in financial position, or where applicable, cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
 Our opinion is not modified with respect to this matter.